sherifhazem/elite/app/modules/members/README.md

 - **Static:** `app/modules/members/static/` holds member-facing CSS, JS, images, and QR code storage.

 Portal and auth blueprints now declare their own template and static folders to keep assets fully module-scoped.

+## Observability Layer (Local Monitoring System)
+- Member-facing services (roles, notifications, redemptions) log standardized JSON events for validation, DB actions, and completion checkpoints through the central observability logger.
+- Global frontend listeners capture errors, traced API calls, and UI interactions in `main.js` and `login.js`, sending payloads to `/log/frontend-error`, `/log/api-trace`, and `/log/ui-event` with the active `request_id`.
+- Request IDs are issued by middleware and returned via `X-Request-ID` so backend and browser logs in `/logs/` can be correlated locally.